chef-boneyard/database/README.md

 Manage users and user privileges in a RDBMS.
 Use the proper shortcut resource depending on your RDBMS: `mysql_database_user`, `postgresql_database_user`, or `sql_server_database_user`.

 #### Actions
-- :create: create a user
+- `:create`: create a user
-- :drop: drop a user
+- `:drop`: drop a user
-- :grant: manipulate user privileges on database objects
+- `:grant`: manipulate user privileges on database objects

 #### Attribute Parameters
 - username: name attribute.
 Name of the database user